audy/lederhosen/readme.md

 ### trim

 Trim (Illumina) reads using quality scores.
 Output will be a directory of fasta files.
+Reads can optionally be gzipped.

-    lederhosen trim --reads_dir=reads/* --out_dir=trimmed/
+    lederhosen trim --reads_dir=reads/*.txt --out_dir=trimmed/

 ### join